 To find an underlying cause of your pain, your doctor may order certain tests.
 You may need to have blood drawn to check your blood sugar levels and kidney function.
 A magnetic resonance imaging (MRI) test can help your doctor determine if you have MS. A nerve conduction velocity test can determine nerve damage.
 It shows how fast signals are moving through your nerves.

 If your doctor can pinpoint the cause of your neuralgia, your treatment will focus on treating the underlying cause.
 If the cause is not found, treatment will focus on relieving your pain.

 - surgery to relieve the pressure on the nerve

 - better control of blood sugar levels in people with diabetes-caused neuralgia

 - nerve block, which is an injection directed at a particular nerve or nerve group and that is intended to “turn off” pain signals and reduce inflammation

 Medications prescribed may include:

 There is no cure for neuralgia, but treatment can help improve your symptoms.
 Some types of neuralgia improve over time.
-One example is postherpetic neuralgia caused by shingles.
 More research is being done to develop better treatments for neuralgia.